droundy/fac/web/fac-with-git-hooks.md

     ...
     Build succeeded! ...

-Or we can just run the lint by
+Or we can just run the lint by calling `fac curses.log`.

-    $ fac
-    ...
     $ # I am first running it manually to show you the output
     $ python3 check-for-curses.py hello.c # fails
     Watch your language: "dang" in file hello.c